browserstack/github-actions/run-tests/README.md

   * default:
     * false, in case this param isn't passed reports will not be uploaded to artifacts.
   * specify if you want to upload test reports to artifacts.
+  * Note: For Espresso Cucumber Tests, please pass [plugins to your cucumberOptions](https://www.browserstack.com/docs/app-automate/espresso/run-cucumber-tests#:~:text=Step%201%3A%20Specify%20format%20of%20test%20report%20in%20command) in your config file for the report to be uploaded.

 > Note: In case you are using this action along with **browserstack/github-actions/upload-app@beta** you need not specify app and test_suite in the config and framework in the inputs.
 It will the automatically picked from the previous steps outputs.